travier/fedora-sysexts/wireshark-kinoite/README.md

 # wireshark-kinoite

 This sysext is for Fedora Kinoite only.
-If you are using `Silverblue`, use `wireshark-silverblue` instead.
+If you are using Fedora Silverblue, use `wireshark-silverblue` instead.

 ## How to use